Strong authentication supports tools such as Transport Layer Security (TLS) to verify the identities of users who log in to the database.

 See Also:Oracle Database Net Services Administrator's Guide for more information about stack communications in an Oracle networking environment

-Kerberos, RADIUS, and Secure Sockets Layer (SSL) have a set of system requirements for strong authentication.
+Kerberos, RADIUS, and Transport Layer Security (TLS) have a set of system requirements for strong authentication.

-Table 19-1 lists the SSL system requirements for strong authentication.
+Table 19-1 lists the TLS system requirements for strong authentication.

 Table 19-1 Authentication Methods and System Requirements